sbarry50/svg-icon-system/README.md

 #### Notes

 * The `filename` MUST match the name of the SVG icon file.
 * Standalone, meaningful icons should have a title and possibly a description set in their configuration.
-If a title (and description) is declared, the plugin will render the SVG icon with the `aria-labelledby=` attribute to link the title (and description) to their respective `<title>` (and `<desc>`) elements with an unique ID.
+If a title (and description) is declared, the plugin will render the SVG icon with the `aria-labelledby=` attribute with a unique ID to link the title (and description) to their respective `<title>` (and `<desc>`) elements.
 * Purely decorative icons do not need a title and description.
 Leave them blank in the config and the `aria-hidden="true"` attribute will be added to the `<svg>` element instead.
 * Either `width` and `height` or `viewbox_width` and `viewbox_height` attributes MUST be set in the config.
 If only a `width` and `height` are declared, `viewbox_width` and `viewbox_height` will inherit their values.
 If only `viewbox_width` and `viewbox_height` values are set, `width` and `height` attributes will not be added to the `<svg>` element.
 * The `preservedAspectRatio` and `style` attributes are optional.